-A refusal An employer may refuse to reinstate a "key employee," as defined in section 11087(1⁄2) of these regulations, to his or her same position or to a comparable position is justified only if the employer shows establishes, by a preponderance of the evidence, that all of the following conditions exist:
+For purposes of a CFRA leave, but not a NPLA leave, aAn employer may refuse to reinstate a "key employee," as defined in section 11087(k) of these regulations, to his or herthe employee's same position or to a comparable position only if the employer establishes, by a preponderance of the evidence, that all of the following conditions exist:

-- (A) The employee requesting the CFRA leave is a salaried employee., and As used in Government Code section 12945.2 (r), "salaried employee" means an employee paid on a salary basis. - (B) The employee requesting the leave is among the highest paid 10 percent of the employer's employees who are employed within 75 miles of the worksite at which that employee is employed at the time of the leave request., and Whether an employee is "among the highest paid 10 percent," pursuant to Government Code section 12945.2, is determined by comparing the year-to-date wages, within the meaning of the California Labor Code and Industrial Welfare Commission Wage Orders, of the employer's employees within 75 miles of the worksite where the requesting employee is employed at the time of the leave request, divided by the number of weeks worked (including weeks in which paid leave was taken). - (C) The refusal to reinstate the employee is necessary because the employee's reinstatement will cause substantial and grievous economic injury to the operations of the employer, and As used in Government Code section 12945.2, "substantial and grievous economic injury" means reinstatement that would cause substantial, long-term economic injury or threaten the economic viability of the employer.
+- (A) The employee requesting the CFRA leave is a salaried employee.
+As used in Government Code section 12945.2 (r), "salaried employee" means an employee paid on a salary basis. - (B) The employee requesting the leave is among the highest paid 10 percent of the employer's employees who are employed within 75 miles of the worksite at which that employee is employed at the time of the leave request.
+Whether an employee is "among the highest paid 10 percent," pursuant to Government Code section 12945.2, is determined by comparing the year-to-date wages, within the meaning of the California Labor Code and Industrial Welfare Commission Wage Orders, of the employer's employees within 75 miles of the worksite where the requesting employee is employed at the time of the leave request, divided by the number of weeks worked (including weeks in which paid leave was taken). - (C) The refusal to reinstate the employee is necessary because the employee's reinstatement will cause substantial and grievous economic injury to the operations of the employer.
 A precise test cannot be set for the level of hardship or injury to the employer which must be sustained.
 If the reinstatement of a key employee threatens the economic viability of the firm, that would constitute substantial and grievous economic injury.
 A lesser injury which causes substantial, long-term economic injury would also be sufficient.
-Minor inconveniences and costs that the employer would experience in the normal course of doing business would certainly not constitute substantial and grievous economic injury. - (D) The employer notifies the employee of the intent to refuse reinstatement at the time the employer determines that the refusal is necessary under (C) above, and - (E) In any case in which the leave has already commenced, the employer shall give the employee a reasonable opportunity to return to work following the notice prescribed in (D) above.
+Minor inconveniences and costs that the employer would experience in the normal course of doing business would certainly not constitute substantial and grievous economic injury.